Rathfriland Rangers F.C.: Overview

 The club is based in Rathfriland, County Down, was formed in 1962 and joined the Newcastle & District League before attaining intermediate status and then joining the Amateur League in 1986.
 The club currently consists of four teams: the 1st XI (Rangers), 2nd XI (Reserves) 3rd XI (Swifts) as well as an under-17 squad.
 The Reserves team plays in the Mid-Ulster Football League Reserve Championship, whilst the Swifts are in Reserve division 2 of the Mid-Ulster Football League.
 The club won the Intermediate Cup in 2022, defeating Armagh City in the final.

 In 2023, the club was promoted to the NIFL Premier Intermediate League for the first time.
 In their first season in PIL, the club would finish in 4th place, narrowly missing out on a NIFL Championship play-off spot, a commendable achievement for the club.
+A 3rd place finish at the end of the 2024-25 season, was followed up with a further 3rd place finish in 2025-26.
+With four clubs being promoted at the end of this season, Rathfriland secured an historic promotion to the NIFL Championship.

 The club is captained by former Glentoran, Glenavon and Portadown midfielder Andy Kilmartin.